SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Introduction

-The SPHEREx (Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer) mission provides a direct way to overcome this limitation through all sky spectra from 0.75--5~$\mu$m with continuous wavelength coverage \citep{spherex2018,spherex2020,spherex2025,spherexpipeline,2025IRSA652}.
-Its combination of full sky coverage and continuous infrared spectroscopy enables homogeneous characterization of a vast ultracool dwarf population.
+The SPHEREx (Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer) mission provides a direct way to overcome this limitation through all sky spectrophotometry from 0.75--5~$\mu$m with continuous wavelength coverage \citep{spherex2018,spherex2020,spherex2025,spherexpipeline,2025IRSA652}.
+Its combination of full sky coverage and continuous infrared spectrophotometry enables homogeneous characterization of a vast ultracool dwarf population.
 In particular, SPHEREx provides uniform access to the 3--5~$\mu$m regime, where molecular opacity windows and thermal emission contribute substantially to both bolometric flux and atmospheric diagnostics.
-A recent SPHEREx based study has constructed the largest spectral sample of ultracool dwarfs to date, demonstrating the value of these data for population level studies of ultracool dwarf atmospheres and spectral diversity \citep{2026arXiv260422012G}.
+A recent SPHEREx based study has constructed the largest spectrophotometric sample of ultracool dwarfs to date, demonstrating the value of these data for population level studies of ultracool dwarf atmospheres and spectral diversity \citep{2026arXiv260422012G}.

 The James Webb Space Telescope (JWST) has demonstrated the diagnostic power of 0.75--5~$\mu$m spectroscopy for cold brown dwarfs \citep{2024AJ....167....5L,2024AJ....167..237L,2025ApJ...980..230T,2025ApJSTu}, but necessarily in relatively small targeted samples.
-SPHEREx complements JWST by providing spectroscopy at lower resolution but for orders of magnitude more objects in a homogeneous survey, enabling population scale studies that were previously impractical.
+SPHEREx complements JWST by providing lower resolving power spectrophotometry for orders of magnitude more objects in a homogeneous survey, enabling population scale studies that were previously impractical.